semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 @## Data loading

 If the list takes time to load, such as when the system cannot load it all at once or when searching for data elsewhere, change the `Chevron` icon to a spinner with XS size.
-In this case, the trigger is not clickable and remains in the default state.
+In this case, the trigger isn’t clickable and remains in the default state.

 For more information about trigger states, refer to [Select / Multiselect](/components/select/#a24650).